 Can strategic thinking introverts handle chaos better than others?
-Edward Lorenz’s “Chaos Theory” suggests that, “Although many complex systems appear to behave in a random manner, Chaos Theory shows that, in reality, there is an underlying order that is difficult to see.”
+Edward Lorenz’s “Chaos Theory” suggests, “Although many complex systems appear to behave randomly, Chaos Theory shows that, in reality, there is an underlying order that is difficult to see.”

 In a world that can arguably be called random and disorganized, strategic thinking introverts seem to find order through pattern recognition and deep analysis.
-Through voracious reading and incessant solitude, this brand of introverts is able to make sense of a complex world, as they build their own inner paradise.
+Through voracious reading and incessant solitude, this brand of introverts can make sense of a complex world as they build their inner paradise.

 While the world crashes and burns, strategic thinking introverts build intellectual empires in their midst.

-The American Academy of Advanced Thinking (AAAT) defines Strategic Thinking Introverts as, “Inwardly driven people who are preternaturally sensitive to discovering deep patterns and insights within people and perspectives in pursuit of intellectual excellence”.
+The American Academy of Advanced Thinking (AAAT) defines Strategic Thinking Introverts as “Inwardly driven people who are preternaturally sensitive to discovering deep patterns and insights within people and perspectives in the pursuit of intellectual excellence.”

 These traits are best exemplified within INTJ, ISTJ, and INTP personality types.

-Although many of the introverted personality types under the Myers-Briggs Trait Indicator (MBTI), can be described as inwardly driven, and sensitive to incoming information, AAAT identified INTJs, ISTJs, and INTPs as the ones most hardwired towards intellectual curiosity and excellence.
+Although many introverted personality types under the Myers-Briggs Trait Indicator (MBTI) can be described as inwardly driven and sensitive to incoming information, AAAT identified INTJs, ISTJs, and INTPs as the ones most hardwired towards intellectual curiosity and excellence.

 Just as the DISC personality profile attempts to allow participants to self-assess their core interaction style with others, some time and attention should be invested in understanding the dominant traits of introverts within the Myers-Briggs Trait Indicator as a means of understanding why all introverts are not created alike.

-There are 9 things I wish people knew about me as a strategic thinking introvert that provide clarity and structure in my life.
+There are nine things I wish people knew about me as a strategic thinking introvert that provides clarity and structure in my life.
 They are as follows:

 3. Betrayal cannot be forgiven.
 Most of my relationships grew organically.
-There was a never a time I can remember when I forced a friendship to flourish.
+There was never a time I can remember when I forced a friendship to flourish.
 Once the psychological contract was breached, there was no way possible to reconcile the friendship.
-If the other person’s actions violated my personal constitution, I lack the ability to resume the friendship because I no longer trust his or her reasonability.
+If the other person’s actions violated my constitution, I could not resume the friendship because I no longer trust his or her reasonability.
 And once reason has been undermined, the person cannot be trusted to uphold expectations and responsibilities.

 5. Enlightened self-interest is the key to success.
-Enlightened self-interest is when an individual, as well as the public receive a benefit from the individual’s actions.
-Rarely, have I acted in ways that I didn’t see a benefit to myself as well as the other party.
-It didn’t mean that I was always looking for something in return, but I never gave until it hurts.
+Enlightened self-interest is when an individual, as well as the public, receives a benefit from the individual’s actions.
+Rarely have I acted in ways that I didn’t see a benefit to myself or the other party.
+It didn’t mean I was always looking for something in return, but I never gave until it hurt.
+Because I am introverted and didn’t explain my actions, the other person was left with a sense of abandonment or betrayal.
 Strings were attached only in purely professional or transactional relationships.
-Because I am introverted, and didn’t explain my actions, the other person was left with a sense of abandonment or betrayal.
-Often, it was a matter of executing on a good idea, which the other person failed to do at the appointed time.
+Often, it was a matter of executing a good idea, which the other person failed to do at the appointed time.

 6. Fear has always been a motivator.
-Whether it was fear of being bullied or fear of failure, I have always used fear as motivation for repairing an emotional or intellectual breach.
+Whether it was fear of being bullied or failure, I have always used fear as motivation for repairing an emotional or intellectual breach.
 Exercising and learning self-defense were responses to feeling unprepared in the event of a physical attack.
-Reading political theory or military history served to enhance my ability to create advanced strategies in achieving a goal.
+Reading political theory or military history enhanced my ability to create advanced strategies for achieving a goal.

 7. Asceticism is a way of life.
 Although I have always enjoyed the creature comforts in life, living like a Tibetan monk has always served my intellectual endeavors.
-My places of residence have always been set up as mini a “Bootcamp” to produce optimal results.
-My focus on achieving goals were never diminished, altered, or undermined by distractions.
+My focus on achieving goals was never diminished, altered, or undermined by distractions.
+My places of residence have always been set up as a mini “Bootcamp” to produce optimal results.

 8. People are mere conduits for progressive outcomes.
-For the uninitiated, it is believed that utilizing people to affect a specific outcome is a negative concept.
+It is believed that utilizing people to affect a specific outcome is a negative concept for the uninitiated.
 To “use” people is antithetical to the notion of fair play or karma.
-Negative or nefarious manipulation of people is uncivil.
-However, using human resources to execute bright and progressive ideas is the core to great achievements.
+Harmful or nefarious manipulation of people is uncivil.
+However, using human resources to execute bright and progressive ideas is the core of outstanding achievements.
 Again, as a strategic thinking introvert, I did not always explain my aims, but the other person benefited because the aspiration was mutually satisfying.

 9. Paradise exists within the mind.
 No place or person has ever been as exciting or adventurous as my imagination.
 To frolic in my field of dreams has served as my sanctuary no matter what situation was playing in the outside world.
 Books have been my role models, and self-reflection has created countless moments of clarity.
 A famous philosopher was once asked, “How do you know so much about human nature?”
 His reply was, “Because I study myself.”